 As hinted by the deviation from the naming scheme, Battlespire takes a different approach than the first two games.
 It leaves Tamriel behind and takes place entirely within the titular Battlespire, a Battlemage training fortress located in the Daedric realm of Oblivion.

 Naturally, it featured closed levels, no open world, and excluded merchants and currency from the game mechanics entirely.
-Battlespire was also the first time that an Elder Scrolls game had a multiplayer mode, although it would ultimately remain one of the least remarkable entries in the franchise.
+Battlespire was also the first time that an Elder Scrolls game had a multiplayer mode, although it would remain one of the least striking entries in the franchise.